 Q: What does it cost?

-A: The Beginners Course costs just £15.00 including all tuition, a training schedule and a Running Sisters T-shirt.
+A: The Beginners Course costs just £15.00 including all tuition (however this will increase to £20 from 2020).
 Those joining the courses also receive free Running Sisters membership until August 31st.
-Annual membership thereafter is also £15.00 a year, starting on September 1st.
+Annual membership thereafter is also £20.00 a year, starting on September 1st.
 Note that this is a separate fee from the Beginners’ Course.
-Cheques should be made payable to 'Running Sisters Chilterns Area'.
+Cheques should be made payable to 'Running Sisters Chiltern Region'.

 Q: How do I join?

 A: You can simply turn up on the first night to fill in an application form, register and pay your course fee.
 But, if you want more information in advance, then contact the appropriate group leader via the Find Your Club links on the right.